 - Can I do more than one ride a day?
 You can do two in one day, with these stipulations: 1) There must be a gap of at least three hours between the completion of the first ride and the start of the second ride and 2) It can’t just be a three (or more) hour break on a longer ride, the two rides need to be unique.
 If you are unsure if what you are doing qualifies, check in with me.
 But try your darndest to make those two rides unique!
 And no, you cannot do three rides in one day.

 - Well yeah, what about the weather?
 What if the weather simply sucks, we get a blizzard, etc?
 I know that winter can come early in certain parts of the world.
 For those of you who live in early winter locales (like, say, Winterpeg, er, Winnipeg), try to do your three weeks of riding during the first three weeks of the challenge timeframe.
 If something weather related comes up that prevents you from fulfilling the challenge in the time constraints given, contact me and we’ll see about the “hardship” exception.
 But the weather has to be something real.
-It can’t just be “well ,it sprinkled a bit today”.
+It can’t just be “well, it sprinkled a bit today”.
 The British rode their three speeds through all sorts of miserable weather, a little rain ain’t going to kill you.
 Just get out your rain cape and brake before you need to stop!

 - What if my ride starts Saturday night and continues into Sunday morning?
 It will be considered for the week that the Saturday falls in.

 - I don’t typically bike commute to work because my job is too far away, and I wouldn’t have time after work during the week to do a ride.
 How can I participate in this challenge?
-Starting in 2017, I will allow “Weekend Three-Speed Warriors” to complete.
+I allow “Weekend Three-Speed Warriors” to complete.
 You can use Friday, Saturday, and/or Sunday to complete the ride.
 And this is the Sunday following the Saturday, so it has to be the consecutive days of one weekend.
 For example, the first weekend you can do the challenge is Friday October 6 through Sunday October 8.
 The Sunday the 1st won’t count towards it. ( If you can only ride Saturday or Sunday, you can complete two rides in one day, see “Can I do more than one ride a day” above for details.)

 - I do bike commute to work.
 Would each individual segment (one to, one from) count as a separate ride?
 Or would the commute count as one ride?
 The commute will count as one ride.
 Though this is in your favor if you have a commute less than three miles, hopefully each segment is at least 1.5 miles, so you can hit that three mile threshold easily!